Coronavirus vaccines face trust gap in Black and Latino communities, study finds

 For many in the Black community, the Tuskegee syphilis study — a secret experiment conducted by the U.S. government to study the deadly venereal disease without treatment — looms especially large in the collective memory, experts said.

-Monday’s survey — which found 48 percent of African Americans said they would probably or definitely get the vaccine — found that knowledge of the Tuskegee study was among the predictors for whether a Black respondent would be willing to take the vaccine.
+Monday’s survey — which found 48 percent of African Americans said they would definitely or probably get the vaccine — found that knowledge of the Tuskegee study was among the predictors for whether a Black respondent would be willing to take the vaccine.
 Other factors included strength of their racial identity, previous flu vaccine experience, partisanship, sex, age and education.

 For Latino people, similar factors were the main predictors in vaccine acceptance.
 But also included was their level of trust in the government to look out for the best interests of Latino people and whether the individual lived in the suburbs.